-Prior to your first board meeting or the first Observership Program training session, whichever occurs earlier, please make sure you have completed the following;
+Prior to your first board meeting or The Observership Program's first session, whichever occurs earlier, please make sure you have completed the following:

-- 1. Police Check: Provided your proof of identity documents, uploaded your consent form and completed the online form following notification provided by Laura Stark. - 2.
-Familiarised yourself with the confidentiality terms of the Program. - 3.
-Diarised all board meetings and training sessions for the year. - 4.
-Informed your board chair/board liaison of any conflicts regarding board meetings. - 5.
-Informed the Program of any extenuating circumstances preventing attendance at any training session.
+- I. Police Check: Provided your proof of identity documents, uploaded your consent form and completed the online form following notification provided by The Program. - 2.
+Familiarised yourself with the confidentiality terms of The Program. - 3.
+Diarised all board meetings and training sessions for the $\mbox{\it \gamma}\mbox{\it ear}.$ - 4.
+Informed your board Chair/Board Liaison of any conflicts regarding board meetings. - 5.
+Informed The Program of any extenuating circumstances preventing attendance at any training session.

-If a board meeting and training session are scheduled for the same time, please inform the Program and your board contact.
-In case of this conflict, while the final decision will be yours to make, the Program recommends attending the board meeting.
+If a board meeting and training session are scheduled for the same time, please inform The Program and your board contact.
+In case of this conflict, while the final decision will be yours to make with your board, The Program recommends attending the board meeting.
 Please feel free to discuss with Catherine Reiser, Director, The Observership Program, Victoria